 On Board the Train from Irkutsk to Perm

 For most of this time we shared with a gentleman who could’ve done with a shower and there are no showers on board.
-He had a constant supply of sage tea on the go, supplied by the Provodnitsy (conductor) at the end of the carriage.
+He had a constant supply of sage tea on the go, supplied by the Provodnitsy or Provodnitsa (conductor) at the end of the carriage.

 Most of the trip, we trundled through snow-laden forest. passing through small towns, and larger industrial areas every so often.